akvo/akvo-reporting/Documentation/tutorials/JDBC_Driver_for_BIRT/JDBC_Driver_Installation_BIRT.md

 To allow BIRT Designer to communicate correctly with a database setup as as the 'Data Source' you will need to have a JDBC driver installed.
 BIRT Designer requires JDBC4 for a PostgreSQL database.

-To find out more about the various flavours (1-4) JDBC is available in please skip to the [below](Notes) area at the end of the document.
+To find out more about the various flavours (1-4) JDBC is available in please skip to the [notes] area at the end of the document.

 This guide assumes that you have a template with a configured 'Data Source' in place.